If you’re in your 20s and you find yourself questioning how much you should have saved by the time you’re 30, you’ve come to the right place.

 For example, many banks charge you a fee for a checking account if your balance goes under a certain limit, do not provide rewards, and are technologically behind the times.
 Thankfully, all institutions are not like that.

-You should consider starting to save through MoneyLion which offers zero-fee checking, access to 55,000 fee-free ATMs, cash back rewards and many more features.
-It’s impressive the number of features that MoneyLion provides in a checking account.
+You should consider starting to save and spend smarter through MoneyLion, which offers the RoarMoney account with early paydays, no minimum balance requirements, access to 55,000 fee-free ATMs, cash back rewards, and many more features.
+It’s impressive the number of features that MoneyLion provides in a mobile banking account.

 When it comes to saving and growing your funds, MoneyLion offers a fully managed investment account with no management or trading fees.
 This full-service account has no minimums either, and you can set up Auto Investing to help ensure you are making consistent deposits over time and benefiting from compound interest and market returns